angusjf/astro-integration-elm/README.md

 This can be a **huge security vulnerability**.
 Do not allow interpolate user-generated, external or unescaped content into the `unsafeSetup` prop.

 🚨 I repeat - **do not** put anything except trusted code in this string.

-If you've used *Next.js*, the same rules apply as `dangerouslySetInnerHTML`.